keegancrute/webex-msp-automation-toolkit/pstn/README.md

 - All output folders are timestamped for traceability.
 - Connection option IDs (`PSTN_OPTION_ID`, etc.) must be supplied by the user.
 - The toolkit is provider-agnostic; any PSTN provider can be targeted.
-- These scripts were developed and used in real MSP production environments supporting hundreds of organizations.
+- These scripts are designed for real MSP production environments supporting large customer fleets.